Sleep Debt: Are You Behind on Your Payments?

 The Latest Sleep Buzzword: Is There Really Such a Thing As Sleep Debt?

-specific sleep disorders that don’t let them to get the light or deep sleep they need.
-Their sleep cycle stages are completely
+Others have specific sleep disorders that don’t let them to get the light or deep sleep they need.
+Their sleep cycle stages are completely out of alignment.

 • Poor job performance

 • Lowered immune response.